geoff1111/sqlite-bc-ext/README.md

 ## License

-No project licence file is included in this source snapshot.
-Before redistributing the combined work, add an explicit project licence and verify the licence obligations of SQLite, JimTcl, `jsqlite`, and the `bc`/`bcl` dependency.
+A project LICENSE file is included in this source snapshot.
+Before redistributing the combined work, verify the licence obligations of SQLite, JimTcl, `jsqlite`, and the `bc`/`bcl` dependency.